-Notes to the consolidated financial statements for the period ended 31 March 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)

 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate at the reporting date.
 Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.
 Non-monetary items that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
-Foreign currency differences are generally recognised in recognised in OCI:
+Foreign currency differences are generally recognised in profit or loss and presented within finance costs.

-However, foreign currency differences arising from the translation of the following items are
+However, foreign currency differences arising from the translation of the following items are recognised in OCI: